What's the best way to care for removable dentures?

 Removable partial or full dentures require proper care to keep them clean, free from stains and looking their best.
 For good denture care:

 - Remove and rinse dentures after eating.
 Run water over your dentures to remove food debris and other loose particles.
-You may want to place a towel on the counter or in the sink so that the dentures won't break if you drop them.
+You may want to place a towel on the counter or in the sink or put some water in the sink so the dentures won't break if you drop them.

 - Handle your dentures carefully.
 Be sure you don't bend or damage the plastic or the clasps when cleaning.

 - Felton D, et al. Evidence-based guidelines for the care and maintenance of complete dentures: A publication of the American College of Prosthodontists.
-Journal of the American Dental Association.
-2011;142:1S.
+Journal of Prosthodontics.
+2011;20:S1.

 - Salinas TJ (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Nov.
 3, 2017.